begin with a free consultation (949) 870-3800

 Successful third-party injury claims rely on identifying all parties whose negligence contributed to unsafe conditions.
 Construction sites involve many overlapping responsibilities, making it essential to examine the roles of general contractors, subcontractors, property owners, and others.
 An experienced Orange County construction injury attorney can assess liability across multiple levels.

-When a piece of equipment fails due to a design or manufacturing flaw, the company that made or sold it may be accountable for the harm that follows.
+When a piece of equipment fails due to a design or manufacturing flaw, the company that made or sold it may be held accountable for the resulting harm.

 What Compensation Can You Recover After a Construction Site Injury?

 When a serious injury occurs on a construction site, it can be difficult to know where to turn or what steps to take.
-Speaking with an experienced Orange County construction accident lawyer can help you understand the compensation options available to you and guide you through the legal process during a challenging time.
+Speaking with an experienced Orange County construction accident lawyer can help you understand your compensation options and guide you through the legal process during a challenging time.

-Most construction workers who suffer injuries on the job begin with a workers’ compensation claim.
-This no-fault system, established under California law, offers defined benefits such as coverage for medical treatment and partial wage replacement.
+Most construction workers who suffer on-the-job injuries begin with a workers’ compensation claim.
+This no-fault system, established under California law, offers defined benefits, including coverage for medical treatment and partial wage replacement.

 Depending on the nature and severity of your injury, you may also be entitled to temporary or permanent disability payments.
-While these benefits are an important source of support, they often fall short of covering the full extent of the physical, emotional, and financial impact.
+While these benefits are an important source of support, they often fall short of fully covering the physical, emotional, and financial impacts.

-You may seek full reimbursement for medical costs, both current and future, as well as compensation for lost income, diminished earning capacity, and non-economic losses such as physical pain, emotional distress, and reduced quality of life.
+You may seek full reimbursement for current and future medical costs, as well as compensation for lost income, diminished earning capacity, and non-economic losses, including physical pain, emotional distress, and reduced quality of life.

 Important Deadlines for Filing an Orange County Construction Injury Claim

 Timely action is one of the most important factors in preserving your ability to recover compensation.
-California law imposes strict deadlines for filing both workers’ compensation claims and third-party lawsuits related to construction injuries.
+California law imposes strict deadlines for filing both workers’ compensation and third-party personal injury claims arising from construction injuries.

 To begin the workers’ compensation process, you must notify your employer in writing within 30 days of the injury.
 From there, you generally have one year from the date of the incident to file your claim with the Workers’ Compensation Appeals Board.

-Given these strict timelines and the importance of preserving evidence before it is lost or altered, it is in your best interest to consult with a knowledgeable Orange County construction accident lawyer as soon as possible after your injury.
+Given these strict timelines and the importance of preserving evidence before it is lost or altered, it is wise to consult with a knowledgeable Orange County construction accident lawyer as soon as possible after your injury.

 Talk to a Construction Accident Lawyer in Orange County Today